stephendotcarter/mysql-timeline/README.md

 # mysql-timeline
 Parse and format logs from a MySQL Galera cluster

-Description
--
-Parses and formats logs from MySQL Galera clusters to make simplified merged timeline of the cluster events.

 Details
 -
 The tool parses known log lines (that I understand!) and generates a consolidated timeline of the events that happened on a cluster.